thomasgtaylor/how.wtf/content/post/2023-02-07-you-must-specify-a-region-error-aws.md

 ---
-title: You must specify a region error AWS
-date: 2023-02-07T00:00:00-04:00
 author: Thomas Taylor
-description: 'You must specify a region.
-You can also configuration your region by running "aws configure"'
 categories:
-- Cloud
+- cloud
+date: 2023-02-07 00:00:00-04:00
+description: You must specify a region.
+You can also configuration your region by running "aws configure"
 tags:
-- AWS
+- aws
-- DynamoDB
+- dynamodb
-- AWS CLI
+- aws-cli
+title: You must specify a region error AWS
 ---

 **You must specify a region** error occurs when a default AWS Region is not configured.